Edward Maene: William Lightfoot Price

 Maene executed cabinetry and furniture work for Price from the mid-1890s to the mid-1910s.
 In 1902, Price hired Maene's nephew John to run the Rose Valley furniture shop, which manufactured pieces designed by the architect.
 That same year, Price designed major interior alterations to the John S. Clarke House in Bryn Mawr, Pennsylvania, although it is unclear whether these were executed by Edward Maene, John J. Maene, or both.

 Shakespeare cabinet

 William Welsh Harrison, heir to a sugar-refining fortune (and brother of the University of Pennsylvania provost), commissioned an elaborate Gothic Revival cabinet to house his First Folio of Shakespeare plays.
-The 1903 commission was given to architect Horace Trumbauer—who had designed Harrison's residence, Grey Towers Castle (1893–97), in Glenside, Pennsylvania—but it was Will Price who designed the piece's highly carved oak casing.
+The 1903 commission was given to architect Horace Trumbauer—who had designed Harrison's residence, Grey Towers Castle (1893–97), in Glenside, Pennsylvania—but it was William Lightfoot Price who designed the piece's highly carved oak casing.
 The cabinet featured statuettes of Shylock and Portia, characters from The Merchant of Venice.
 The piece was not listed in the Rose Valley shop's records, and "was probably made in Edward Maene's shop."

 Warren Powers Laird, director of the University of Pennsylvania School of Architecture, described the Harrison Shakespeare Folio Cabinet as "the finest piece of furniture ever made in this country."
 Its current whereabouts are unknown.